 The high-performance engines on board the AMG models are traditionally assembled by hand by a single engine fitter.
 In accordance with AMG's "One Man – One Engine" philosophy, a single technician is responsible for a complete engine, as documented by the corresponding signature on the AMG engine badge.

 The brand's product range further includes the new AMG Sport models, which offer an entry-level introduction to the AMG brand world.
 With increased engine power, all-wheel-drive as standard and special chassis components and brake systems, they allow a broader clientele to experience the fascination of AMG's special DNA.

 Mercedes-AMG was founded in 1967 by Hans Werner Aufrecht and Erhard Melcher, two former Daimler-Benz engineers.
 Initially based in the Swabian town of Burgstall, in 1976 the company moved to Affalterbach, where its plant is still located today.

 Mercedes-AMG GmbH has belonged to Daimler AG since 2005.
-Mercedes-AMG GmbH has a workforce of over 1300 today and is managed by Tobias Moers (Chairman of the Board of Management) and Emmerich Schiller.
+Mercedes-AMG GmbH has a workforce of over 1300 today and is managed by Tobias Moers (Chairman of the Board of Management), Emmerich Schiller and Günter Ohler.